CMS vs Custom Website Development

 This is a very common question when starting a new web project: Should I pick a CMS (Content Management System)?
 Or should I implement a custom web application?
 And this is a fair question for a technical or non-technical person because each option has advantages and disadvantages depending on the context.
-It is important to take this decision seriously, and avoid to assume that a technology is the right choice without thinking beyond the obvious.
+It is important to take this decision seriously and avoid assuming that a particular technology is a right choice without thinking beyond the obvious.

 Common bad assumptions…

 - We should use this CMS because that’s what we know and we will make it faster.

 - We better don’t use a CMS because the pages can be edited with HTML easily.